Nobel Prize-Winning Economist Says Bitcoin 'Ought to be Outlawed' - Slashdot

 You don't have to be a company to do that, you can do it at home in your spare time [themagicwarehouse.com]!

-Yes it's a scam, but it does have a purpose (Score:4, Interesting)
+Yes it's a scam, but it does have a purpose (Score:5, Interesting)

 What we really need, of course, is a real government-backed digital currency.
 I can think of a few reasons why this hasn't been implemented yet, but it will happen eventually.